How to Saute Like a Professional Chef

 The Advantages of Sauteing

-Once learned and in your repertoire, you will be free to be creative and devise your own recipes with whatever ingredients you have around.
-As a novice, this technique is easy and allows you to prepare meals in a moment’s notice.
+Once learned and in your repertoire, you will be free to be creative and devise recipes with whatever ingredients you have.
+As a novice, this technique is easy and allows you to prepare meals quickly.

 The Formula To A Great Saute